OpenRailwayMap/server-admin/ansible/README.md

 ## License

 The Ansible Playbooks are licensed under the terms of the MIT License.
 See the COPYING file for details.
+Some files are available on different terms (but still free software).
+See their headers for details.